Menu

 Democracy underpins the values of the school.
 All children are treated fairly and have an equal right to express their views and be listened to.
 Pupils have the opportunity to have their voices heard through our School Council.
 Members of the School Council and Eco Warriors are elected democratically by their classmates in a ballot which introduces them to the principal of democratic elections.

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the reasons behind school rules, taught the importance of observing those rules and what the consequences will be should they forget to follow any of the rules.
 At the start of the year, each class discusses the school rules and routines.
 These rules are then signed and displayed in each class.
-Visits from authorities such as the Police reinforce the message that we all have a responsibility to follow laws and that there are consequences when laws are broken.
+Visits from authorities, such as the Police, reinforce the message that we all have a responsibility to follow laws and that there are consequences when laws are broken.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety Policy and SMSC lessons.